-The Dracaena angustifolia (dragon tree) grows happily in its native Indochina, Malaysia, and northern Australia, and it’s also a popular houseplant around the world.
-The plant normally grows under a canopy in the forest, so it’s not really meant for placement in direct sunlight.
+The Dracaena angustifolia (Dragon Tree) grows happily in its native Indochina, Malaysia, and northern Australia, and it’s also a popular houseplant worldwide.
+The plant grows typically under a canopy in the forest, so it’s not really meant for placement in direct sunlight.

 Dracaena Angustifolia Quick Care Guide